LouisBarranqueiro/hexo-theme-tranquilpeak/README.md

 ## Showcase ##

-I would like to create a showcase with all blogs with customized version of tranquilpeak theme.
+I would like to create a showcase with all blogs having a customized version of tranquilpeak theme.
-Please, add yours by creating an [issue](https://github.com/LouisBarranqueiro/tranquilpeak-hexo-theme/issues/new?title=Add%20my%20blog%20into%20showcase&body=Hey,%20the%20URL%20of%20my%20blog%20is:%20)
+If you have customized the original version, please, add yours by creating an [issue](https://github.com/LouisBarranqueiro/tranquilpeak-hexo-theme/issues/new?title=Add%20my%20blog%20into%20showcase&body=Hey,%20the%20URL%20of%20my%20blog%20is:%20)
 or by following these steps :
 1. Fork the project
 2. On the dev branch, add your blog URL, a short description of your changes and your github name into `SHOWCASE.md` file